How much is an accountant in the Philippines?

 So, how much is an accountant in the Philippines?

 Understanding the cost of an accountant resource (ranges from $750 to $2000, depending on level and experience) is only one piece of the puzzle.
 A better way to budget for your move offshore is to ask, “How much will it cost to achieve my offshore objectives?”.

 Where do you start?
 Well, its not as complicated as you might think.
 The right service provider is one that has been doing this years.
 They will be able to give you a very good idea of what you should budget, what you should expect and when you should see a return on your investment.
 You’ll probably be surprised at the cost, too.

 Remember, the cost of getting it wrong is far worse than knowing the real cost upfront.
 This way you can budget correctly and focus on the reason you went into business, knowing that your service provider has your back.

 About the author

-20 years in operational management, 12 years outsourcing and 5 years in the Philippines.
-I am passionate about helping businesses of all sizes, to get more out of their move offshore.
+Adnrew Mault has 20 years in operational management, 12 years outsourcing and the past 6 years have been spent in the Philippines.
+He is passionate about helping businesses of all sizes, to get more out of their move offshore.